Subscribe to Our Newsletter

 Contrary to popular belief, the amount you are able to borrow is not solely based on your salary, several other factors are considered when a bank is assessing your eligibility for borrowing the amount you need to buy your dream house.

-These are a few factors besides salary that determines your loan eligibility:
+These are a few factors besides salary that determine your loan eligibility:

 1. Do you keep your Debt Servicing Ratio (DSR) below 70%?

 DSR is a percentage of the debts you are servicing over the income you earn (DSR= commitment/income).
 Different banks will have different methods of determining your DSR despite it being based on the same information that you provide.
-To find out more on your DSR, you can read the article How Much You Can Borrow Based On Your DSR.
+To find out more about your DSR, read the article How Much You Can Borrow Based On Your DSR.

 2. What's your risk profile?